Liam2349/Android12MeteredVPNRepro/README.md

 My understanding is that a change in Android 11 or Android 12 caused this, and that VPN apps need to update in some way to resolve it.

-I have personally repdoduced this issue on my Galaxy Tab S7+ running One UI 4.0 / Android 12.
+I have personally reproduced this issue on my Galaxy Tab S7+ running One UI 4.0 / Android 12.

 ## How does the app determine this?